q-g-j/FileLogger/Readme.md

  Used in my other project [ToggleHypervisor](https://github.com/q-g-j/ToggleHypervisor)

  ### Features
- - provides a simple IFileLogger interface
+ - provides an **IFileLogger** interface
- - trims the log file to a specified size
+ - trims the log file to a specified size (by removing old entries)
  - takes simultaneous file access into account

  ### Usage
  - download the repo
  - add the project to your VS solution
  - add a reference to this project in the reference manager
- - a class can now inherit from IFileLogger.
+ - any class can now inherit from **IFileLogger**.
 Here is a sample implementation:

 <details>
 <summary><b>Interface implementation (click to expand)</b></summary>